Quotation marks in English: American style

 In the United States, the prevailing style is called American style, whereby commas and periods are almost always placed inside closing quotation marks.
+This is done because it results in closer spacing and what is judged to be a cleaner appearance.
 The American style is used by most newspapers, publishing houses, and style guides in the United States and, to a lesser extent, Canada as well.

 When dealing with words-as-words, short-form works, and sentence fragments, standard American style places periods and commas inside the quotation marks:

 This style also places periods and commas inside the quotation marks when dealing with direct speech, regardless of whether the work is fiction or non-fiction:

 Nevertheless, many American style guides explicitly permit periods and commas outside the quotation marks when the presence of the punctuation mark inside the quotation marks leads to ambiguity, such as when describing keyboard input, as in the following example:

 The American style is recommended by the Modern Language Association's MLA Style Manual, the American Psychological Association's APA Publication Manual, the University of Chicago's The Chicago Manual of Style, the American Institute of Physics's AIP Style Manual, the American Medical Association's AMA Manual of Style, the American Political Science Association's APSA Style Manual, the Associated Press' The AP Guide to Punctuation, and the Canadian Public Works' The Canadian Style.
-This style is also used in British news and fiction.
+This style is also used in some British news and fiction.